wei-hsuan-cheng/robot_math_utils/README.md

 - `PrintVec`: Print an Eigen vector with a name.
 - `InitDatalog`: Initialise a CSV file for data logging.
 - `Datalog`: Log data vectors to a CSV file with timestamp and index.
+- `SaveMat`: Log matrix to a CSV file.

 ### Numerical Conditions